baonguyen130402/baonguyen130402/README.md

 * 🌍  I'm based in Viet Nam
 * 🧠  I'm learning a new framework
-* ⚡  I'm a introvert
+* ⚡  I'm an introvert

 ### Skills